-- 1. Brake lever position adjusting dial
+- 1. Brake lever

 - 2. Arrow mark

+- 3. Brake lever position adjusting dial

-- a.
-Distance between brake lever and handlebar grip
+- 4. Distance between brake lever and handlebar grip

 The brake lever is equipped with a position adjusting dial.
 To adjust the distance between the brake lever and the handlebar grip, turn the adjusting dial while holding the lever pushed away from the handlebar grip.
 Make sure that the appropriate setting on the adjusting dial is aligned with the arrow mark on the brake lever.